 Towing a vehicle over rough surfaces could damage a vehicle.
 Damage can occur from vehicle to ground or vehicle to wheel-lift equipment.
-Unless you have all-wheel drive, to help avoid damage, install a towing dolly and raise the vehicle until adequate clearance is obtained between the ground and/or wheel-lift equipment.
+To help avoid damage, install a towing dolly and raise the vehicle until adequate clearance is obtained between the ground and/or wheel-lift equipment.